foundeo/ubuntu-nginx-lucee/README.md

 How do I run it?
 ----------------

-1. **Downlaod this repository** - `curl -Lo /root/ubuntu-nginx-lucee.tar.gz https://api.github.com/repos/foundeo/ubuntu-nginx-lucee/tarball/master`
+1. **Download this repository** - `curl -Lo /root/ubuntu-nginx-lucee.tar.gz https://api.github.com/repos/foundeo/ubuntu-nginx-lucee/tarball/master`
 2. **Extract repository** - `tar -xzvf /root/ubuntu-nginx-lucee.tar.gz`
 3. **Configuration** - You can either Edit the `install.sh` and change any configuration options such as the Lucee Version or JVM version - or you can use environment variables (see below).
 4. **Run install.sh** - make sure you are root or sudo and run `./install.sh` you may need to `chmod u+x install.sh` to give execute permissions to the script.